cindyoff/quant-finance-models/credit-risk/merton/info.md

 - The [Modigliani-Miller theorem](#modigliani-miller-theorem-mm-theorem) holds
 - No transaction costs and taxes, company assets are infinitely divisible and all market participants are perfectly informed
 - [Short selling](#short-selling) is possible
-- The liabilities of the company consist of one zero-coupon bond with the nominal value $K$ and the maturity time $T$
+- The liabilities of the company consist of one zero-coupon bond with face value $K$ and maturity time $T$
 - Company's assets are financed by equity
 - Debt structure and risk-free rate are constant over time
 - The riskiness of investment cannot be influenced by how close the company is to the default situation